 1. Start Eating More Foods Rich in Antioxidants

-The National Institute on Aging, a part of the National Institutes of Health, has developed a scoring system to measure the amounts of antioxidants in foods.
+The National Institute on Aging, a part of the National Institutes of Health, developed a scoring system to measure the amounts of antioxidants in foods.
 The score given to a particular food is known as its ORAC score.
 ORAC stands for “Oxygen Radical Absorbance Capacity.”
 Unfortunately, the National Institutes of Health decided to remove the ORAC database in 2012, but these scores are still available via Superfoodly.

 Here are just a few foods that have very high ORAC scores:

 - Brightly colored fruits and vegetables — Orange foods like carrots, sweet potatoes, pumpkin and squash, or cantaloupe contain carotenoids that are beneficial for your skin and eyes.
 These antioxidant foods help reduce sunburn and wrinkles while protecting your vision.
 According to the International Dermal Institute, oxygen free radicals are implicated in the overall aging process and are responsible for photoaging, cancer and inflammation in the skin.
 (6) Similarly to orange veggies, citrus fruits contain a compound called quercetin.
 Spinach and other leafy greens like kale are high in lutein, and tomatoes and red peppers contain lycopene, all of which have anti-aging effects.

 - Berries, grapes and red wine — These deeply hued fruits are some of the highest in antioxidants, such as resveratrol.
 A study in the Journal of Agricultural & Food Chemistry found berries an easy winner in the amount of antioxidants for the price, especially when you buy the organic kinds frozen.
 (7) As an added bonus, berries also tend to be lower in sugar than other fruits and contain lots of fiber.

 - Green and white tea— White and green teas are very minimally processed and contain less caffeine than coffee (or even other varieties of tea).
 They also contain a very high concentration of antioxidants called polyphenols that have been shown to have cancer-fighting properties.
 (8)